azral1962/min-book/src/lib.typ

   )

   // Define numbering pattern:
-  // TODO: When numbering-style == none, set numering in only parts let numpattern = () if numbering-style != none {
+  // TODO: When numbering-style == none, set numbering in parts only let numpattern = () if numbering-style != none {
     // numbering-style overrides the default numbering